Vijender Singh

 In June 2015, Vijender Singh turned professional and signed a multi-year agreement with Queensberry Promotions through IOS Sports and Entertainment.
 This ruled him out of 2016 Olympics which would have been his fourth.

+He has also been an active politician and contested the 2019 Lok Sabha elections from the South Delhi constituency.

 Early life

 Vijender Singh was born in a Jat family on 29 October 1985 in Kaluwas village, 5 km from Bhiwani, Haryana.
-His father, Mahipal Singh Beniwal, is a bus driver with the Haryana Roadways, while his mother is a homemaker.
+His father, Mahipal Singh Beniwal, was a bus driver with the Haryana Roadways, while his mother is a homemaker.
 His father drove extra hours for overtime pay, for Vijender and his elder brother Manoj's education.
 Vijender did his primary schooling in Kaluwas, secondary schooling in Bhiwani, finally receiving a bachelor's degree from Vaish College, Bhiwani.
 He married Archana Singh in 2011.
 They have two sons together, Abir Singh and Amrik Singh.

 In order to ensure a better life for their poor family, Vijender decided to learn boxing.
 Vijender was inspired by his elder brother Manoj, a former boxer himself, to join the sport of boxing.
 After Manoj succeeded in entering the Indian Army in 1998 with his boxing credentials, he decided to support Vijender financially so he could continue his boxing training.
 Vijender's parents decided to not pressurise him to continue his studies, as they felt that he had a talent and passion for boxing.
 For Vijender, boxing quickly grew from an interest and passion to a career choice.
 Alongside boxing and working part-time, he tried his hand at modelling to financially support his training.

 Singh cites the likes of boxers Mike Tyson and Muhammad Ali, boxing promoter Don King, and the character Rocky Balboa from the Rocky film series among his influences.

 Amateur boxing career

 Getting started

-He trained at the Bhiwani Boxing Club, where former national-level boxer and Jagdish Singh recognised his talent.
+He trained at the Bhiwani Boxing Club, where former national-level boxer and trainerJagdish Singh recognised his talent.
 The first recognition for Vijender came when he won a bout in the state level competition.
 Vijender won a silver medal in his first sub-junior nationals in 1997 and went on to bag his first gold medal at the 2000 Nationals.
 In 2003, he became the all-India youth boxing champion.
 The turning point, however, came in the 2003 Afro-Asian Games.
 Despite being a junior boxer, Vijender took part in the selection trials and was picked for the meet where he fought valiantly to win a silver medal.
 Singh cites the likes boxers Mike Tyson and Muhammad Ali, boxing promoter Don King, and Rocky character Rocky Balbao among his influences.